Making Room at Jesus’ Table: Inspired to help special needs adults express their unique talents and gifts

 Her ministry today is a direct result of listening to the answers she found at Bellarmine.
 It is inspired by Jesus’ call to welcome all to the table and promote a community that welcomes and honors all.
 She points to the message in Luke’s Gospel to “invite the poor, the crippled, the lame, the blind and those with no ability to repay you.”

-At Old St. Patrick’s the group finds purpose, a belonging, in all their work of helping others... everything from folding the weekly worship aides and assembling cheer bags for shut-ins, to greeting Mass-goers at Old St. Pat’s, assisting at special events, serving meals at the Ronald McDonald Houses, preparing weekly food bags for the homeless who find their daily sustenance at Old St Pat’s, and much more.
+At Old St. Patrick’s the group finds purpose, a belonging, in all their work of helping others... everything from folding the weekly worship aids and assembling cheer bags for shut-ins, to greeting Mass-goers at Old St. Pat’s, assisting at special events, serving meals at the Ronald McDonald Houses, preparing weekly food bags for the homeless who find their daily sustenance at Old St Pat’s, and much more.

 And the example and message from Fr.
 Tom Hurley, pastor of Old St Patrick’s, is one that Maureen says inspires her, resonates deeply with her, and encourages her daily: “Sometimes all God asks of us is to be present in another’s life, simply to be present.”